 By nature, many of us struggle to find contentment.
 We tend to look backward living in our memories.
 Or we want to rush forward to the next stage.
-Finding contentment and blooming where you are planted is pivotal to appreciating today and growing where we are.
+Finding contentment and blooming where you are planted is pivotal to appreciating today, practicing gratitude and growing where we are.

 I think we can all relate.
 Sometimes we whine and complain about our circumstances.
 We wish things were different.
 We feel overwhelmed by our situation and just want it to pass.
 But when it does, we often try to go back and reclaim our old life.